Little Makalolo contains just six tented chalets....

 Food quality: The food at Little Makalolo is of a very good standard.
-Meals are generally served buffet style around a large communal table in the open-sided dining area.
+Meals are generally served buffet style around a large table.

 An early morning continental breakfast is served around the campfire before setting off for your morning activity.
-When we visited in August 2010 we had a choice of cereals, toast cooked over the fire, and warm porridge, as well as tea and coffee.
+When we visited in December we had a choice of cereals, toast cooked over the fire, and hot porridge, as well as tea and coffee.

 For brunch, served after the morning activity, we had fish and chips with quiche and a selection of salads.

-After a relaxing siesta high tea consists of both sweet and savoury snacks.
-When we were there we had a choice of freshly baked chocolate cake or little mini pizzas.
+After a relaxing siesta, high tea consists of both sweet and savoury snacks.
+When we were there we enjoyed freshly baked chocolate cake and mini pizzas.
 In the summer months iced coffee or tea are served along with regular coffee and tea.

 Dinner is served on return from your evening activity.
 Our menu was chicken cordon bleu with butternut squash and roast potatoes, followed by a deliciously gooey chocolate pudding.